samuelim01/tp/docs/UserGuide.md

 <span style="color:dodgerblue">vendor</span> <span style="color:goldenrod">view</span> <span style="color:dodgerblue">1</span>

 Expected behaviour upon success:
 - Displays a vendor and all the information associated with it.
+(Example: 1.
+John FLORAL)

 Expected behaviour upon failure:
 - Number out of index range, not a number, or no number: Displays error message “Please input a positive integer as the index.”